 - Master the following valuation approaches: Enterprise Discounted Cash Flow (DCF), Adjusted Present Value, Equity DCF, Economic Profit, traded- and transaction multiples.

-- Understand when and why a particular valuation approach may be better than other in a particular situation.
+- Understand when and why one valuation approach may be better than another.

 - Structure an investment using project financing.

 - Analyze historical performance and understand the importance of value drivers.

 - Understand why economic value analysis (such as EVA) is a useful management/consulting tool.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.